lorikayman/RebisTheory/src/lib/rebis_theory.md

   It is important to note here that Spiral Order does not have mastery of elemental damage, as evident by [Archilus' dialogue](https://wiki.spiralknights.com/Archilus): `Elemental resistant armor and shields are adapted from Owlite technology.
 Though the Owlites themselves no longer exist, their amazing elemental mastery lives on in this gear`, but their technology allows for curse and other status effects to be nullified through application of [remedy capsule](https://wiki.spiralknights.com/Pickups#Capsules).

-If Spiral Order was at some point related to heavenly kingdom, it must have happened far into the past, if not fully unrelated, which would require then an in-depth explanation and solid reason for the design similarities.
+If Spiral Order was at some point related to heavenly kingdom, it must have happened far into the past, which would require then an in-depth explanation and solid reason for the design similarities.

 This scenario is possible if the equipment is _anatomically adapted to fit species of Spiral Order_, with the original designs being relatively similar.
 We suggest such explanation due to explicit case of [gremlin suit](https://wiki.spiralknights.com/Gremlin_Suit): `A special suit tailored by a gremlin's touch to fit the frame of a knight`, and [Owlite robes](https://wiki.spiralknights.com/Owlite_Robe): `A costume recreation of the fine robes worn by Owlites, based on the most recent archaeological findings`.
 Such cases anounce a theme of _Spiral Order incorporating other civilizations' designs into their equipment_.

 Within the existing roster of transmutable armors [cobalt armors](https://wiki.spiralknights.com/Cobalt_Armor) and [padded armors](https://wiki.spiralknights.com/Padded_Armor) are the most distinct Spiral Order designs, which are thematically different from mythological themes of heavenly warriors.
 We will keep this potential notion in mind, until we will cover both parties.

-In terms of naming conventions it is also here we are implicitly given a few terms for heavenly guardians as avengers, Valkyries, and celestial beings.
+In terms of naming conventions it is also here we are implicitly given a few terms for _heavenly guardians_ as _avengers, Valkyries, and celestial beings_.

 Furthermore, the avian designs are found in handguns.
 They imply a cultural significance of those traits to culture which had those guns manufactured, similar to the appearance of tortodrones as an image radiating power and rage.